About FORWARD LABS

 The 6 components of great civic learning games:

-- The gAlpha Social Impact program from gener8tor and the TechConnect program from Green Bay Startup Hub for incredible support with business and pitch development.
+- The gAlpha Social Impact program from gener8tor and the TechConnect program from Green Bay Startup Hub for incredible support with business and pitch development and technical recruitment.

 - The MIT Comparative Media Studies program for supporting Libby Falck’s graduate research on civic engagement practices in central Wisconsin.
 Special thanks to Sasha Costanza-Chock and Scot Osterweil for serving as thesis advisors.
 Thanks also to the following for their mentorship and support: Eric Gordon, Ceasar McDowell, Jim Paradis, Eric Klopfer, Ethan Zuckerman, Peter Levine, Lisa Parks, Meredith Thompson, Justin Reich, and Shannon Larkin.